 CABHI is looking for solutions to improve and maintain quality of life and quality of care, enabling older adults with dementia to maximize their independence and age in the most appropriate setting of choice.
 The best solutions will be innovative, engaging, practical, readily understood and solve a real-world problem for the individual, caregiver, healthcare provider or system.

 Formal caregivers are individuals who receive payment to provide care, such as personal support workers and nurses, while informal caregivers are typically not paid to provide care and may include family members.
-Often times, both informal and formal caregivers receive little to no training on caring for older adults with complex health histories and at times, and who experience challenging behaviours that are difficult to manage.
-It is caregivers who often are the ones who keep their loved ones at home, however, this support comes at a cost of caregiver distress because they are at increased risk for burden, stress, depression, and a variety of other health complications leading to poorer quality of life for the caregiver.
-Caregivers often lack social contact and support, they tend to have few leisurely pursuits and hobbies, and at times are forced to give up or reduce employment in order to care for their loved ones.
+Often both informal and formal caregivers receive little to no training on caring for older adults with complex health histories, and experience challenging behaviours that are difficult to manage.
+It is caregivers who often are the ones who keep their loved ones at home — however, this support comes at a cost of caregiver distress because they are at increased risk for burden, stress, depression, and a variety of other health complications leading to poorer quality of life for the caregiver.
+Caregivers often lack social contact and support, tend to have few leisurely pursuits and hobbies, and at times are forced to give up or reduce employment in order to care for their loved ones.

 CABHI is looking for solutions that support caregivers (formal and informal) in their care for older adults with dementia.
 The best solutions will be innovative, engaging, practical, readily understood and solve a real-world problem for the individual, caregiver, healthcare provider or system.